History of Pius X Catholic High School

 May 27, 1956

-Cathedral High School graduated 63 students, its largest and final class.
+Cathedral High School graduated 63 students, its largest and final class in history.

 July 25, 1954